Package 'BiocNeighbors'

 Description

-Find all neighbors within a given distance for each point in a data set.
+Find all neighbors within a threshold distance of each point of a dataset.

 Usage